 Seychelles is a small island state in the Indian Ocean.
 It fares well on key social and economic indicators and is widely respected internationally for its pioneering work on the development of small island states and the potential of the Blue Economy.

 In 2009 the country launched its own university, offering local access to world-class degrees at postgraduate as well as undergraduate level.
-In turn, the presence of well-qualified academics has led to an active research community, with the formation of three specialist institutes, focusing on: the Blue Economy; Creole Language and Culture; Peace and Diplomacy.
+In turn, the presence of well-qualified academics has led to an active research community, with the formation of four specialist institutes, focusing on: the Blue Economy; Creole Language and Culture; Peace and Diplomacy; and Education and Society.

 To encourage and reflect research at the university, a journal, Island Studies: Indian Ocean/Océan Indien, was launched in 2014.
-Building on this experience, in the tenth year of the university’s short history, Island Studies has been succeeded by this new publication, Seychelles Research Journal (SRJ).
+Building on this experience, in the tenth year of the university’s short history, Island Studies was succeeded by this present publication, Seychelles Research Journal (SRJ).

 Seychelles Research Journal is an online publication with a rigorous refereeing process for scholarly articles.
 In the interests of sharing knowledge as widely as possible it is open access, making it free to all users.
 There are two issues each year, in February and August.